ruricolist/overlord/README.md

 # Overlord vs. Redo

 [Redo][] is a build system.
-Actually, Redo is a family of build systems, sharing [a design][djb-redo] due to [Daniel J. Bernstein][djb] (although he has never released an implementation).
+Actually, Redo is a family of build systems, sharing a [design][djb-redo] due to [Daniel J. Bernstein][djb] (although he has never released an implementation).
 In the space of build systems, Redo is a remarkable local optimum: it is both very powerful and very simple.
 It is not the most powerful build system possible, or the very simplest, but it certainly provides the most leverage.

-Build systems manage state in the file system.
-In Common Lisp, we have a bundle of state which, in many ways, resembles a file system: a set of persistent, mutable locations with first-class, hierarchical addresses.
-Symbols have value cells and function cells (mutable locations); they have property lists; they are used as keys in arbitrary namespaces (more locations); they can be persisted, in fasl files and in saved images; and they are each uniquely addressed with a path (package name, symbol name).

 Overlord generalizes the idea of a build system so that its dependency graph can include both files on disk and state in the Lisp system.
 It manages the state stored by Lisp itself, in symbols, and provides ways to manage other kinds of state.
 This generalized build system is modeled on Redo.

+(Build systems manage state in the file system.
+In Common Lisp, we have a bundle of state which, in many ways, resembles a file system: a set of persistent, mutable locations with first-class, hierarchical addresses.
+Symbols have value cells and function cells (mutable locations); they have property lists; they are used as keys in arbitrary namespaces (more locations); they can be persisted, in fasl files and in saved images; and they are each uniquely addressed with a path (package name, symbol name).)

 The most obvious, but least important, difference between Overlord and Redo in practice is that Redo uses shell scripts, while Overlord’s